Symptoms and treatment of colon cancer in dogs

 Treatment of adenocarcinomas

-The primary treatment for adenocarcinoma is surgical removal of the tumor.
-Chemotherapy may be used after surgery to fight any remaining cancer cells.
-The prognosis is often poor because adenocarcinomas are often only diagnosed in advanced stages.
+The primary treatment for adenocarcinomas is surgical removal of the tumor.
+Chemotherapy may be used after surgery to combat any remaining cancer cells.
+The prognosis is often poor because adenocarcinomas are frequently diagnosed only in advanced stages.

 Leiomyosarcomas

-Leiomyosarcomas are rare, malignant tumors that arise from smooth muscle cells in the intestine.
+Leiomyosarcomas are rare, malignant tumors that originate from the smooth muscle cells of the intestine.
 These tumors usually occur in the small intestine and can grow slowly, but they are often difficult to treat once diagnosed.

-The symptoms of leiomyosarcomas are similar to those of other intestinal tumors and include:
+The symptoms of leiomyosarcomas are similar to those of other bowel tumors and include:

 • Diarrhea